xwmx/nb/README.md

                              extension is used.
   -q, --quote <quote>        A quote or excerpt from the saved page.
                              Alias: `--excerpt`
-  --raw-content              Save the page content as HTML.
   -r, --related <url>        A URL for a page related to the bookmarked page.
                              Multiple `--related` flags can be used in a command to save multiple related URLs.
   --skip-content             Omit page content from the note.
+  --source                   Save the page source as HTML.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   --title <title>            The bookmark title.
 When not specified,
                              `nb` will use the html <title> tag.